-We recently launched a new series about our agency’s journey to the nutraceutical world Now let’s discuss how we plan to get our first 10 clients – and how you can implement the same strategies in your nutraceutical businesses.
+We recently launched a series of blog posts about our agency’s journey to the nutraceutical world.
+Now let’s discuss how how you can implement the same strategies we deploy for our clients, in your nutraceutical business.

 When we launched our revamped website a couple of months ago, we needed a way to generate leads that could be pre-qualified.
 In essence we needed a lead generation system that would not alienate prospects and a method to ask them, in a nice way, to provide us more information about their business, in exchange of a instant evaluation about their current situation.

 People love quizzes.
 These days the world wide web is full of quizzes – you can find anything from “which fish are you” to “how do you stack up against an elephant” type of quiz.

 So we came up with a quiz that identifies key business areas, and challenges the quiz-takers to think for a solution, if they don’t know the answer.

 With a powerful call to action like “Take A Free Assessment” we are directing visitors who own a nutraceutical business (like a nutraceutical manufacturer, a retailer or else) to answer a few questions and then see a set of results that are specifically addressed to their businesses.

 Rather than selling our services, or having a CTA like “Click here for more” we are focusing on our prospects and we invite them to learn more on key business areas that need their attention.

 In this way, we also appeal to a focused group of people – not the general business owner who will stumble upon our site – ours is only focused on the nutraceutical industry.
 So, 90% of our traffic is instantly disqualified!
 Which is a good thing, in our case.

 Our quiz is similar to what we ask when we meet a prospect.
 It encourages the visitors who take it to take a hard, deep-dive look into their businesses and identify areas that they could improve – or ask us for help.